I’m a professional travel photographer, and one of the most popular questions I’m asked by readers and students is what the best travel camera is.

 Another key factor to consider is the lens selection.
 Different manufacturers offer different lens systems, so it’s worth investigating to be sure there are sufficient lens choices for the kind of photography you want to be doing.
 Also be aware that whilst most mirrorless cameras ship with a kit lens, you can also buy them without a kit lens and then buy a more suitable lens for your needs.

-Other considerations include the screen type, if the camera has an EVF, WiFi, water resistance, focus system and so on.
+Other considerations include the screen type, if the camera has an EVF, WiFi, water resistance, type of focus system and so on.

 Also be aware that all of the camera manufacturer’s below have a range of mirrorless options – I’ve done my best to highlight those that offer the best combination of price and features for travel photography.